damienstuart/trapex/README.md

   well).
 Multiple entries are separated by a comma (no spaces).

   **Note:**
-  Specifying all 3 versions will cause trapex to complain and exit at startup because no traps would be processed at all in that case.
+  Specifying all three versions will cause trapex to complain and exit at startup because no traps would be processed at all in that case.

 #### _Log File Handling:_